Perkins marine engine maintenance schedule service page for Ventura, Oxnard, Channel Islands Harbor, and Santa Barbara by 805 Marine Diesel Mechanic

 • Inspect the electrical system for signs of damage.

-NOTE: These are Perkins Marine periodic maintenance recommendations strait out of the service manual. here at 805 Marine Diesel Mechanic, we can customize your diesel engines periodic maintenance to fit your needs.
+Note: These are Perkins Marine periodic maintenance recommendations taken directly from the service manual.
+Here at 805 Marine Diesel Mechanic, we can customize your diesel engine’s periodic maintenance to fit your specific operating needs.

-Boost Your Boat’s Performance: The Essential Perkins Marine Engine Maintenance Schedule
+Boost Your Boat’s Performance with Proper Perkins Maintenance

 Essential Servicing Intervals

-Local Tips for Ventura, Oxnard, Channel Islands & Santa Barbara
+Local Tips for Ventura, Oxnard, Channel Islands, and Santa Barbara

 Central Coast conditions accelerate corrosion and scale, especially on vessels that idle or troll for long periods.
 Between professional services: